-Big Brothers Big Sisters of Monmouth County, Asbury Park High School, and Monmouth University’s Institute for Global Understanding (BAM) partner in the UN Academic Impact Project to promote and align projects to enhance educational opportunities, human rights, and intercultural exchanges in local and global communities.
+Big Brothers Big Sisters of Monmouth County, Asbury Park High School, and Monmouth University collaborate in the UN Academic Impact Project to promote educational opportunities, human rights, and intercultural exchanges in local and global communities.

-After a very successful pilot, IGU plans to continue the program with a variety of workshops designed to reach out to the community and engage students in exploring opportunities for higher education through a learning experience based on mentorship and friendship.
+After a very successful pilot, Project BAM has evolved into a sustained partnership with an annual series of workshops designed to introduce a variety of community resources to APHS students and engage them in exploring opportunities for higher education through a learning experience based on mentorship and friendship.

 CAPOEIRA WORKSHOP — Students are introduced to Capoeira. an Afro-Brazilian martial art dance combining the elements of martial arts, music, and dance.
 This program is geared toward self-discipline, using art to create self-esteem and confidence while strength building.